MAZ12211/developer-commentary-maker/README.md

-# Developer Commentary Maker
+# Dev Commentary Maker

 > [!IMPORTANT]
-> This mod is meant to be used as an **optional** dependency!

-> [!IMPORTANT]
 > Do not bundle this mod with your own mod if you plan to use this!
 > Instead, link this mod in your gamebanana/download page in the requirements section for the players to download!
-> And make sure to clarify that this is an optional dependency.

-This is a FNF mod that lets FNF modders add their own dev commentaries to any song in their own mod without too much setup and code.
+This is a mod that allows modders and contributors to add dev commentaries in the game without too much setup and code.

 ## Features